Alexandria Technical & Community College – Commercial Efficiency Program

 Implemented Measures & Results

-The college began implementation of some measures immediately and is now actively working with Michaels Energy with support from their gas provider to verify and fine-tune their progress.
+The college began implementation of some measures immediately and began actively working with Michaels Energy and CenterPoint Energy on implementation.

 Top Measures Include: